JimmyFiryh/HEKV-Modpack/README.md

 This is the modpack for Defkon 2, excluding visual mods.

-For visual mods, support, or complaints, yell at me on discord at https://discord.gg/uEakYju or DM either @firyh or @android_elite
+For visual mods, support, or complaints, yell at me on my [Discord](https://discord.gg/uEakYju) or DM either @firyh or @android_elite